Imranmoujan/Data-Extraction-and-NLP/README.md

     nltk.download('stopwords')
     ```

-2. Run the main script:
+3. Run the main script:

     ```bash
     python main.py
     ```

-3. The script will scrape the specified web page, perform text analysis, and output the results.
+4. The script will scrape the specified web page, perform text analysis, and output the results.

 ## Project Structure

 - `main.py`: The main script containing all functions for web scraping, text processing, and analysis.
+- `txtfiles`: Directory where scraped text files are saved.

+## Project Structure

+- `main.py`: The main script containing all functions for web scraping, text processing, and analysis.
-- `txtfiles/`: Directory where scraped text files are saved.
+- `txtfiles`: Directory where scraped text files are saved.
+- `requirements.txt`: Lists all the dependencies required to run the project.